wp-plugins/wow-moodboard-lite/readme.txt

 == Changelog ==

+= 1.0.4 =
+* jQuery and javascript performance updates
+* Show/Hide 'edit-mode' of Moodboards for Admin

 = 1.0.3 =
 * Prevent Loading Moodboards if current location is not is_singular() to prevent trying to load more than 1 moodboard;